 Equipment and Supplies

-BART contains an extensive inventory of equipment and supplies including:
+BART contains an extensive inventory of equipment and supplies when fully loaded including:

 • 4×4 support truck (rides within the trailer)